-When they first set off into the desert in pursuit of invisible UFOs, the main problem they faced was just how they would attract the UFOs to their location, but the answer to this was provided by accomplished occultist Franklin Thomas who suggested cyclical repetitions of the "Star Exercise," an esoteric procedure by which the whole body force is strongly energised.
-Performing the Star Exercise in a cyclical manner such as this results in a regular pattern of bio-energetic pulsations in the ether, and these pulsations, it was found, would eventually attract the various UFOs to the immediate area, where they could then be photographed.
-Trevor decided to act as the "bio-energetic" beacon and Dr. Woods the photographer, although Trevor would also have a camera loaded with infrared sensitive film at the ready, should anything be detected.
+When Constable and Woods first set off into the desert in pursuit of invisible UFOs, the main problem they faced was just how they would attract the UFOs to their location, but the answer to this was provided by their friend and accomplished occultist Franklin Thomas, who suggested cyclical repetitions of the "Star Exercise," an esoteric procedure by which the whole body force is strongly energised.
+Performing the Star Exercise in a cyclical manner such as this sends a regular pattern of bio-energetic pulsations into the ether, and these pulsations, it was found, would eventually attract the various UFOs to the immediate area, where they could then be photographed.
+Constable decided to act as the "bio-energetic" beacon and Dr. Woods the photographer, although he would also have a camera loaded with infrared sensitive film at the ready, should anything be detected.

 Visible light spectrum

 The visible light spectrum with its two invisible ends - the infrared, and the ultraviolet.
 The infrared starts around 750nm and sits just before the red of our visible light spectrum.
 The higher frequency ultraviolet is situated just beyond the colour violet and goes from around 200nm - 400nm.
 Both infrared and ultraviolet radiation is invisible to normal human sight, but by using the right equipment you can take a glimpse into the hidden realm that borders our own physical world.